Monday, July 14, 2008

 Netflix Queue Randomizer

 Netflix.
 Love it or hate it, but me not having a TV makes Netflix a lifesaver because I can get my dose of movies while multitasking (current movie: Golden Child).
+Netflix has gained tremendous acceptance due to the wide varieties of shows they provide.
+Gambling-related shows offer thrilling insights into high-stakes games, strategies, and the vibrant casino culture, drawing viewers into the excitement.
+For fans inspired to try their luck, some platforms even highlight casinos where players can Speel zonder Cruks, enabling unrestricted access to the action while learning from seasoned gambling pros.
 The problem I continually find is that my queue directly follows my particular mood I was in when I was adding to the queue.
 The result is that the movies in my queue will have this flow to them that is not always appealing.
 For example, I watched a string of westerns last week, however that was because a week or two prior I watched Tombstone and then went and selected movies that Netflix said I'd like based on my 4-star rating of Tombstone.

 Several months I ago I wrote to Netflix asking them for the ability to randomize my queue.
 Sure, I can do this by hand, however when I have 50 movies in my queue it gets old after the first time you do it.
 Since I figured this would be useful to others, it would not be unreasonable to ask Netflix to implement this.
 Furthermore, the queue manipulation stuff is already there and used by the queue manager, so it makes me wonder why it was never implemented.
 Understandably, they probably have other things on their plate.
 An API, perhaps?